-Canvas works are either on 1/2” or 1-1/2” wooden stretcher bars, and the sides are painted so they don’t require framing (although they look awesome when framed in either traditional or floater frames).
+Canvas works are on wooden stretcher bars from ½" to 2" in width, and the sides are painted so they don’t require framing (although they look awesome when framed in either traditional or floater frames).

-I recommend framing all original works on paper.
+I recommend framing all original works on paper, and paper prints.
 Not only do they look amazing framed, but it will help to the work from dust, sunlight, and other issues.
 I do not currently offer framing from my studio, but I do have a few suggestions:

 If you would like a custom frame created for your work I recommend that you check out a local frame shop first as they will probably have the best selection of quality frames and most are local small businesses!
 Win Win!
-If that's not an option, I can recommend both Framebridge and Simply Framed.
+If that's not an option, I can recommend Canvas Place, Framebridge, and Simply Framed.

 Other sources for frames 18” x 24” and smaller (though sometimes you’ll luck out and find larger options, too) are West Elm, Pottery Barn, Anthropologie, Ikea, Target, and most art supply stores.
 Local thrift or vintage shop can be a great source of interesting and unique frames.
 Just pop out whatever is in the frame and take the frame to your local craft shop or framers to have a custom mat made for it.
 Be sure you factor in the mat size when you’re looking at frames; most are a minimum of 2 inches around (so for a 2 inch mat, add 4 inches on both sides of the work, e.g. a 12” x 18” work would need a 16” x 22” frame).
 They can cut a custom mat and assemble the whole thing for you.